hackupc/guides-page/_pages/guide/hacker.md

 ## :man_juggling: Activities

 If you're looking for a moment to relax and get away from any difficulties in your project, enjoy the activities that we have prepared for you.
 Just like the talks, we will announce them on Slack as they start!
+Check them out in our [live page](https://live.hackupc.com/activities)!

 {% include sections/activities.md %}